 - 7.1 If a student received a Fail grade, i.e. Grade F, in a module in a previous semester, s/he may retake that module.
-The fail grade of the module will still be shown in the student's transcript even if the student has subsequently managed to pass the retake module.
-The grade that the student attained in retaking a particular module will also appear on the transcript. - 7.2 Students who have to retake a module that they have passed in order to fulfill the graduation requirement of the programme concerned will have to seek approval from the Registrar in writing. - 7.3 The classification of honours that the student attained under the circumstances mentioned in S7.2 above will be capped at "Pass". - 7.4 Students are required to pay for the modules to be re-taken.
+The fail grade of the module will still be shown in the student's academic transcript even if the student has subsequently managed to pass the retake module.
+The grade that the student attained in retaking a particular module will also appear on the academic transcript. - 7.2 Students who have to retake a module that they have passed to fulfill the graduation requirement of the programme concerned may seek approval from the Programme Director. - 7.3 The classification of honours that the student attained under the circumstances mentioned in S7.2 above will be capped at "Pass". - 7.4 Students are required to pay for the modules to be re-taken.